Vaklush Tolev: Ecclesiastical education

-He was freed on the 15th of August 1956, the Feast of the Dormition of the Mother of God, in Varna, after an amnesty was passed for political prisoners.
-He began work in Plovdiv – once more moving from place to place as someone inconvenient to the authorities.
-Whilst still in the prisons, people had always gathered around him to listen to his analyses and ideas, something which continued after his release as well.
+After an amnesty was passed for political prisoners, he was released from prison on 15 August 1956, the Feast of the Dormition of the Mother of God, in Varna.
+Once more, he began work in Plovdiv, moving from place to place as someone inconvenient to the authorities.
+While still in prison, people had always gathered around him to listen to his analyses and ideas, something that continued after his release as well.

-Since he had a conviction, the right to study in any university whatsoever in the country was taken from him.
+Since he had a conviction, the right to study at any university in the country was denied to him.

-Later – with great difficulty, as ‘an enemy of the people’ – he managed to graduate in theology from the Theological Seminary in Sofia, which was the only autonomous institute of learning at the time, completing five years of the study programme in only 18 months.
-Already in the first year, he was excluded ‘on the orders of the Central Committee (of the Communist Party)’, but he was reinstated after the intercessions of people at the highest levels of the administration in whom his character had inspired respect.
-He graduated in 1968 with a speech/sermon, taking its title from the Biblical expression of Pontius Pilate, ‘Ecce Homo’ – ‘Behold the Man’.
+Later, with great difficulty, as ‘an enemy of the people,' he graduated in Theology from the Theological Seminary in Sofia, the only autonomous institute of learning at the time.
+He completed five years' worth of the program in only 18 months.

+During his first year, he was already banned from continuing his studies on the orders of the Central Committee of the Communist Party, but he was later reinstated after interventions from people at the highest levels of the administration who were inspired by and respected his character.
+He graduated in 1968 with a speech/sermon, taking its title from the Biblical expression of Pontius Pilate, ‘Ecce Homo’ – ‘Behold the Man.’

 Ecclesiastical Work

-At the beginning of the 70s he was appointed by Patriarch Cyril as librarian in the Plovdiv metropolitan archdiocese.
-Until then there had been no full-time librarian and the library stock of around 15,000 items had been more like a warehouse, without any organisation according to the criteria which a library stock requires, without up-to-date records of periodical publications and virtually without readers.
-Vaklush Tolev, in the space of a few months, carried out ‘a general reorganisation’, starting with the cleaning and repair of the reading room, followed by the processing of the stock.
-The activity of the library expanded to such an extent that students began to make their way there for the purpose of coursework, and many people came to write academic papers, dissertations on literature and Slavic philology, including the Russian consul, who at the time was preparing his dissertation on Prince Tseretelev.
+At the beginning of the 70s, he was appointed by Patriarch Cyril as librarian in the Plovdiv metropolitan archdiocese.
+Until then, there had been no full-time librarian, and the library stock of around 15,000 items had been more like a warehouse, without any organization according to the criteria that a library stock requires, without up-to-date records of periodical publications, and virtually without readers.
+Vaklush Tolev, in the space of a few months, carried out ‘a general reorganization’, starting with the cleaning and repair of the reading room, followed by the stock processing.
+The activity of the library expanded to such an extent that students began to make their way there for the purpose of coursework, and many people came to write academic papers and dissertations on literature and Slavic philology, including the Russian consul, who at the time was preparing his dissertation on Prince Tseretelev.

-Subsequently, Vaklush Tolev also became the main official responsible for the early printed artefacts, manuscripts and icon assets of the whole Plovdiv metropolitan archdiocese, which governs 5 ecclesiastical provinces in the form of its subordinated dioceses and subdivisions, churches, monasteries and so on.
-Within a few years, around 25,000 icons were catalogued as well as 12,000 manuscripts and early print artefacts.
-Thus the idea was born of creating a depot for the preservation of the most valuable icons, while the other metropolitan archdioceses also began to work according to his system of item description and record-keeping.
+Subsequently, Vaklush Tolev also became the main official responsible for the early printed artifacts, manuscripts, and icon assets of the whole Plovdiv metropolitan archdiocese, which governs 5 ecclesiastical provinces in the form of its subordinated dioceses and subdivisions, churches, monasteries and so on.
+Around 25,000 icons were cataloged within a few years, and 12,000 manuscripts and early print artifacts were.
+Thus, the idea was born of creating a depot to preserve the most valuable icons, while the other metropolitan archdioceses also began to work according to his system of item description and record-keeping.
 They also began to appoint their own restorers.
-In liaison with the Department of Culture of the Municipal Council of Plovdiv the first exhibition of icons was also opened.
+In liaison with the Department of Culture of the Municipal Council of Plovdiv, the first exhibition of icons was also opened.